WandLZhang/pubmed-rag/README.md

 This repository contains notebooks and resources that demonstrate how to build RAG (Retrieval-Augmented Generation) applications for medical literature analysis using Google Cloud BigQuery vector search and Vertex AI Gemini models.

-## Overview

-[PubMed RAG](https://github.com/google/pubmed-rag) provides a complete pipeline for analyzing medical cases against PubMed literature using advanced AI capabilities.
-This repository demonstrates how to extract medical information from case notes, search relevant PubMed articles using vector similarity, score and rank articles with customizable criteria, and generate evidence-based analyses with proper citations.

 The project converts the user experience from the [Capricorn Medical Research Application](https://capricorn-medical-research.web.app/) into interactive Colab notebooks, making it accessible for both clinicians and data scientists.

 ## Examples